Matt Perry (rugby union): Later career

 Perry continued to play for Bath after his final England appearance, but was plagued by injuries.
 He was forced to withdraw from the 2004 Zurich Premiership final due to a calf strain sustained in the pre-match warm-up.

 Retirement

 A bulging disc in Perry's back resulted in spasms and sciatic damage in his left leg, and he retired from playing rugby on 27 March 2007.
 On ending his rugby career, he was reported to be joining a consultancy company.
 He is the founder and director of the company Transition 15.

 Family

 Perry's father Brendan and grandfather Idris also played for Bath.
 One of Perry's grandmothers was from the town of Ballyhaunis in County Mayo, Ireland.
 He has two sons.

+Charitable support

+Perry is proud ambassador of Wiltshire and Bath Air Ambulance Charity.